kin-labs/rewards-engine/improvement-proposals/improvement-proposal-template.md

+*This is a sample template for Kin improvement proposals.
+This template is only meant to serve as an initial guide, and should be customized as necessary.
+Text like this should be removed.*

 # Kin Improvement Proposal
 The purpose of this document is to outline a proposed improvement to the existing KRE algorithm and/or valid spend guidelines.